shotgunsoftware/python-api/docs/cookbook/usage_tips.rst

 connection entity is appropriately called `PlaylistVersionConnection`.
 Because any Version can exist in multiple Playlists, the sort order isn't specific to the Version, it's specific to each _instance_ of the Version in a Playlist.
-These instances are tracked using connection entities in Shtogun and are accessible just like any other entity type in ShotGrid.
+These instances are tracked using connection entities in Shtogun and are accessible just like any other entity type in Flow Production Tracking.

 To find information about your Versions in the Playlist "Director Review" (let's say it has an ``id`` of 4).
 We'd run a query like so::